 Others refuse to wear poppies because they feel there is too much pressure put on people to wear them.

-This year, Man United midfielder Nemanja Matic has explained why he won't wear a poppy.
+In 2018, Man United midfielder Nemanja Matic explained why he wouldn't wear a poppy.

 He says it's because it reminds him of when his Serbian village was attacked by the NATO forces - which includes those from the UK and the US - when he was 12.